degencodebeast/ccihs/README.md

 2. **Extensible Hook System**: The library's hook system is its standout feature, offering unparalleled flexibility in message processing.
 Developers can inject custom logic at various stages of the cross-chain communication process, enabling advanced use cases like automatic fee adjustments, message validation, or data transformations.

-3. **Solana Optimization**: Built with Solana's unique capabilities in mind, CCIHS is optimized for high throughput and low latency, ensuring efficient use of Solana's resources.
+3. **Solana Optimization**: Built with Solana's unique capabilities in mind, CCIHS is optimized for high throughput and low latency, ensuring efficient use of Solana's resources when interfacing with cross-chain transport networks.

 4. **Comprehensive Error Handling**: Cross-chain operations involve multiple points of potential failure.
 CCIHS implements robust error handling and recovery mechanisms, enhancing the reliability of cross-chain applications.

 5. **Developer-Friendly**: With a focus on developer experience, CCIHS offers clear documentation, intuitive APIs, and helpful abstractions that make cross-chain development more accessible.

-6. **Security-First Design**: Recognizing the critical nature of cross-chain communications, CCIHS incorporates multiple layers of security checks and balances to safeguard against common vulnerabilities.
+6. **Security-First Design**: Recognizing the critical nature of cross-chain communications, CCIHS incorporates multiple layers of security checks and balances to safeguard against common vulnerabilities in transport network interactions.

 ## Features